Noether's Theorem for a Fixed Region: Introduction

 \noi We shall assume that the reader is familiar with Noether's Theorem in its most basic formulation. {}For a general introduction to the subject and for references, see \eg Goldstein's book \cite{goldstein80} and the Wikipedia entry for Noether's Theorem \cite{wiki}.
 The purpose of this paper is to state and prove Noether's Theorem in a powerful field-theoretic setting with a minimum of assumptions.
 At the same time, we aim at being self-contained and using as little mathematical machinery as practically possible.

 \noi Put into one sentence, the first Theorem of Noether states that a continuous, global, off-shell quasi-symmetry of an action $S$ implies a local on-shell conservation law, \ie a continuity equation for a Noether current, which is valid in each world-volume point.
 Strictly speaking, Noether herself \cite{noether18} and the majority of authors talk about {\em symmetry/invariance} rather than {\em quasi-symmetry/quasi-invariance}, but since quasi-symmetry is a very useful, natural and relatively mild generalization, we shall only use the notion of quasi-symmetry here, \cf Section~\ref{secsym}.
+The term {\em global} is defined in Section~\ref{secglobal}.